freezy/node-pind/docs/matching.md

 -------------

 As explained above, our identifier has three components: IPDB number, VPF file ID and mod type.
-The challenge now is to accurately determine the IPDB number for:
+The challenge now is to accurately determine:

-1. All VPF downloads
+1. IPDB number for all VPF downloads
-2. Your HyperPin database
+2. IPDB number for your HyperPin recreations
+3. VPF file ID for your HyperPin original games

 Point 1 is pretty much taken care of.
 Pind contains [a map](https://github.com/freezy/node-pind/blob/master/server/data/ipdb-vpf.json) that links all VPF cabinet downloads to an IPDB number.
 This map has been manually verified, using visuals from both